intuition-dev/INTUITION2/src/README.md

 mbake -w . /* to run the watcher livereload */
 ```

-Note: It is best to install node via via nvm (https://github.com/nvm-sh/nvm)
+Notes:
-Note: if changed node version you may need to do this first:  `yarn global remove mbake`
+- It is best to install node via via nvm (https://github.com/nvm-sh/nvm)

-You can also use: yarn global add  mbake
+- I use yarn > v2.x, but npm should work

 ## INTUITION  in 4 Minutes